Part of the beauty of Smith Rock State Park is its raptor presence.

 - French Tent Rock

-Falcons will defend their nest aggressively—they can be a danger to climbers, and vice versa.
+Falcons will defend their nest aggressively.
+They can be a danger to climbers, and the other way around too.